 Elements available in a design system mostly have many versions for a different context.
 On the one hand, it is effective as less time can be spent on developing prototypes.
 On the other hand, it can be confusing for team members to decide in favor of one or the other version.

 Global Experienced Language is a BBC design system, which incorporates interaction design patterns and design elements, that assemble the whole online output of BBC.
 Introduced in 2010, GEL helps development teams create an appealing digital experience for cell phones, tablets, and TV applications across BBC.

 Canvas by HubSpot

 HubSpot has developed its design system, called Canvas, which is used for all products of the company.
 The system enables HubSpot developers and designers to rapidly and efficiently work out quality solutions on a massive scale.

 Creation of user-friendly, trustworthy and accessible applications is important not only for commercial solutions but also plays a significant role in the governmental field.
 For instance, the US Federal Government has developed its design system that ensures the creation of consistent digital applications that help build trust across American users.

 The Australian Government Design System is used by designers and developers for creating governmental products and services easily and efficiently.
 The system employs Australian Government standards in order to deliver a consistent experience for Australian users.

-Creating a design system with Softengi If you decide to develop your own design system adjusted specifically to your business, Softengi with its team of 280 professionals is ready to help.
-Our highly-qualified designers and developers can build a highly structured, organized design system with interactive components, UI kits and pattern libraries.
-Appropriate design and typography, as well as data visualization tools, will enhance your business productivity, raise brand awareness and improve overall user experience.
+Creating a design system with Softengi If you decide to develop your design system adjusted specifically to your business, Softengi, with its team of 280 professionals, is ready to help.
+Our highly-qualified designers and developers can build a highly structured, organized design system with interactive components, UI kits, and pattern libraries.
+Appropriate design, typography, and data visualization tools will enhance your business productivity, raise brand awareness and improve overall user experience.